 Next came the something really fascinating.
 We were led to the most active area where huge amounts of yellow sulphur material and blow holes belched surrounded us .

-This sulphur was and is widely used for fertiliser, gun power and medicine.
-And this is the very reason why business ventures originally came to White Island to mine the mineral.
-Those workers had up to 2 months on the island and all supplies, including drinking water, had to be brought in.
-White Island was not such a fun place in those days.
+This sulphur does have a number of multi purposes.
+It is widely used for fertiliser, gun power and medicine.
+Actually, this was the very reason why business ventures initially came to White Island – to mine the minerals.
+In those days, the workers had up to 2 months on the island.
+All the supplies had to be brought in.
+I guess in those days, White Island was not such a fun place.

 White Island helicopter tour – Factory Site

-Near the end of the tour, we were shown around around the former (and last remaining) factory site, which was abandoned about 1934.
+Just before the tour comes to an end, you’ll be shown around around the former (and last remaining) factory site.
+The site was abandoned sometime in 1934.

 Expect the Unexpected!

+Now here’s where things can take an unexpected turn.
 On our flight back to Rotorua, we spotted what we thought was a large group of fish.
 Chris took the helicopter down for a closer look.
 These “large fish” were actually 25 Orca Whales!
-Wow, what a sight.
-We kept some distance away, as there were a number of calves with their mothers.
+Wow, what a sight they were.
+We kept our distance – there were a number of calves with their mothers.
 We also spotted 5 massive male Orcas.
-Sorry Folks, I can’t believe I’m telling you this, but in the excitement of the moment, I forgot to take photos.
+I can’t believe I’m telling you this, but in the excitement of the moment, I forgot to take photos.
 Sometimes you have to put your camera away and be in ‘real time’.
 Seen it, admired it and forever in my memory – this day has been special.

 Happy travelling!